Risk-Sensitive Agent Compositions: Experimental evaluation

 Equipped with these benchmark environments, we conduct three sets of experiments to evaluate the effectiveness of the approximation obtained from the~\bucketedvar~algorithm.
-We measure the accuracy of the approximation by estimating the empirical coverage on \(10^4\) fresh samples of losses along the optimal path.
-Specifically, if \(c \in \R\) is the approximate \(\var_\alpha\) returned by the~\bucketedvar~algorithm, we draw samples of losses along the optimal path and compute the fraction of these which are below \(c\) giving us the \textit{empirical coverage} of \(c\).
-We say that the approximation is tight if the empirical coverage is close to the desired quantile \(1-\alpha\).
+We measure the accuracy of the approximation by estimating the empirical quantile on \(10^4\) fresh samples of losses along the optimal path.
+Specifically, if \(c \in \R\) is the approximate \(\var_\alpha\) returned by the~\bucketedvar~algorithm, we draw samples of losses along the optimal path and compute the fraction of these which are below \(c\) giving us the \textit{empirical quantile} of \(c\).
+We say that the approximation is tight if the empirical quantile is close to the desired quantile \(1-\alpha\).
+We also use empirical quantiles to compare approximations of \(\cvar_\alpha\).

-\textbf{Comparison with optimal baseline algorithm.} We define a baseline algorithm that explicitly esimates \(\var_\alpha\) at the desired risk level \(\alpha\) along each path of the agent graph.
-While this algorithm is asymptotically optimal, it is inefficient as discussed in the previous section. \Cref{table:comparison-baseline} shows the \(\var\) of the paths found by both~\bucketedvar~and the baseline algorithm on all of the benchmarks at 3 different risk budgets \(\alpha = 0.2, 0.1, 0.05\).
+\textbf{Experiment 1: Comparison with optimal baseline algorithm.} We define a baseline algorithm that explicitly esimates \(\var_\alpha\) and \(\cvar_\alpha\) at the desired risk level \(\alpha\) along each path of the agent graph.
+While this algorithm is asymptotically optimal, it is inefficient as discussed in the previous section.
 The number of samples for both algorithms is set to \(10^4\) and the number of buckets is chosen based on the number of agents to allow sufficient granularity in the allocation of the risk budget.
 For example, in the 16-Rooms benchmark since there are 8 agents along each path, we choose a higher number of buckets.